 Recent graduate Laura Goldberg, OD ‘16, MS was selected for the Julius F. Neumueller Award in Optics for her work submitting a first-authored original research paper while still an optometry student.
 Read more about her award.

 Award recipients will be recognized Friday, October 13, 2017 at the awards ceremony during Academy 2017 conference in Chicago.
-For and overview of the awards, scholarships and grants, please visit the AAOF website.

 About New England College of Optometry